 Our roster is currently full and we are not taking on any additional acts at this moment in time.

 - Facilitate distribution of music via Bandcamp, AWAL and Ditto to Digital Stores

 - Promote our releases via our Website/Facebook/Twitter pages

 - Actively promote music via our network of radio DJs, podcasters, bloggers

 - As we are a not for profit label – all receipts go to the artists after Website running costs, Digital Distribution and Bandcamp and Paypal fees have been netted off.
 We do not take any income from the running of this label

-- We release material ro support charitable causes – our three main charities at the current time are Unicef Mary’s Meals and Coffee4Craig.
+- We release material to support charitable causes – our three main charities at the current time are Shelter, Unicef, and Mary’s Meals.

 What we don’t do